takeshi-teshima/few-shot-domain-adaptation-by-causal-mechanism-transfer/causal_da/components/ica_torch/README.md

+## ICA Torch
-This module serves an example implementation of a trainable invertible nonlinear ICA model.
+An example implementation of a trainable invertible nonlinear ICA model.

+### Implemented methods:
+* Nonlinear ICA by GCL.